Wildfires and Northwest Forests

 Letting standing dead or “snag” trees remain after wildfire helps wildlife and forests recover following wildfire.
 Learn more about the value of snags.

-Post-fire logging of the big trees that remain after a fire has been a growing trend in the West.
-But it is now being heartily questioned by both scientists and the public.
-A growing number of studies today show that post-fire logging does nothing to restore the landscape, though that might be the intent.
-Logging following fires actually harms lands, waters, and forests and delays ecosystem recovery.
+Harvesting big trees that remain after a fire has been a growing trend in the West, but the practice is now being heartily questioned by both scientists and the public.
+A growing number of studies today show post-fire logging does nothing to restore the landscape, though that might be the intent.
+Logging following fires actually harms land, water and forest, and delays ecosystem recovery.

 Leaving trees standing after wildfires:

-- Aids all wildlife.
-Leaving the recently killed, large trees, which, either standing or on the ground, provides critical cover and habitat for recovering wildlife and plant life.
+- Aids all wildlife by leaving the large, recently-killed trees, either standing or on the ground, that provide critical cover and habitat for recovering wildlife and plant life.